Spinal Cord Injury Interdisciplinary Special Interest Group

 - Participate in continuing education offerings specific to the interests of SCI researchers and clinicians

 - Plan an educational course for the ACRM annual meeting, Progress in Rehabilitation Research

 - Develop and receive informational and instructional media, like the FES Task Force Webinar Series

-Become involved in an SCI-ISIG task force by contacting Debbie Backus, PT, PhD or the task force chair.
+Become involved in an SCI-ISIG task force by contacting the task force chair.